2015 United Kingdom general election in Northern Ireland: Full results

-Note that in 2010, the Ulster Unionist Party and the Northern Ireland Conservatives formed an electoral alliance in which their candidates stood as "Ulster Conservatives and Unionists - New Force".
+Note: In 2010, the Ulster Unionist Party and the Conservative Party formed an electoral alliance in which their candidates stood as "Ulster Conservatives and Unionists – New Force".
 The UUP vote in the table above is compared to the UCU-NF vote in 2010.
 The NI Conservatives who contested the 2015 election as a separate entity are treated in the table as a new party.